MathildaStigenberg/durianproject/README.md

 The script for doing this is called 14_deseq2.r and can be found in the directory:
 /home/mathi/genome_analysis/durianproject/code

-However, it is best to run this script in Rstudio and running these commands below before running the script, in order to install the package DESeq2.
+However, it is best to run this script in Rstudio and run these commands below before running the script, in order to install the package DESeq2.

 ```
 if (!require("BiocManager", quietly = TRUE))